-What It Takes to be Human, Bowering’s fourth novel, was published in 2006 in Canada and 2007 in the UK.
+What It Takes to be Human, Bowering’s fourth novel (short-listed for the Ethel Wilson Prize), was published in 2006 in Canada and 2007 in the UK.
 The story begins the day after World War II is declared in Canada.
 Sandy Grey, a nineteen year old air cadet, wants nothing more than to sign up, but his father, a fundamentalist preacher won’t give him permission to fight—not because he is a pacifist, but because he believes the world is living through ‘the last days’.
 After he attacks his father, Sandy is incarcerated in an asylum for the criminally insane.
 His search for love and justice exposes analogies with the world outside–and the world today.

 Marilyn Bowering is married and has one daughter.
 She lives in British Columbia, Canada.